la2050/archive/_projects/2015/westcal-career-pathways.md

   ASNT-GLAS; Dianne Philibosian, Ph.D., Director, Community Health & Wellbeing, Cal State Northridge; Joaquin Santos, Business Manager, LIUNA!; Ali Tweini, Trustee, Teamsters Local 2010
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- WestCal Academy connects with the instructor of record who teaches multiple subjects (political science, anthropology, engineering, sociology, psychology, etc.) $100,000 will allow us to expand our program to multiple classes in all nine campuses of the Los Angeles Community College District.
-WestCal Academy will then link with feeder high schools of those campuses to connect high school students with our program.
-Additional costs to maintain WestCal Academy operations come from private donations and in-kind contributions (facilities, food, internet, phones, etc.)
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Yearly Budget For Proposal

-   1. Twelve months administrative oversight (supervising and instructional support): $40,000
-   2. Twelve months dedicated space In Gardena headquarters (including utilities - $500 per month) $6000.00
-   3. Twelve months - Four Part-time WestCal Student Ambassadors ($960 per month per employee) $46,080
-   4. 20,000 4 panel programs: $2,001.29
-   5. Traveling expenses for transportation of speakers to schools: $5,918.71 How do you plan to scale the success of your proposal?: >- WestCal Academy has successfully proven our concept with students attending Los Angeles Trade Technical College and Los Angeles Mission College.
+How do you plan to scale the success of your proposal?: >- WestCal Academy has successfully proven our concept with students attending Los Angeles Trade Technical College and Los Angeles Mission College.
 Many of